Anedjib: Reign

 Clay seal impressions record the foundation of the new royal fortress Hor nebw-khet ("Horus, the gold of the divine community") and the royal residence Hor seba-khet ("Horus, the star of the divine community").
 Stone vessel inscriptions show that during Adjib's reign an unusually large number of cult statues were made for the king.
 At least six objects show the depicting of standing statues representing the king with his royal insignia.

 Stone vessel inscriptions record that Adjib commemorated a first and even a second Heb Sed (a throne jubilee), a feast that was celebrated the first time after 30 years of a king's reign, after which it was repeated every third or fourth year.
 But recent investigations suggest that every object showing the Hebsed and Adjib's name together were removed from king Den's tomb.
 It would seem that Adjib had simply erased and replaced Den's name with his own.
 This is seen by egyptologists and historians as evidence that Adjib never celebrated a Hebsed and thus his reign was relatively short.
 Egyptologists such as Nicolas Grimal and Wolfgang Helck assume that Adjib, as Den's son and rightful heir to the throne, may have been quite old when he ascended the Egyptian throne.
 Helck additionally points to an unusual feature; All Hebsed pictures of Adjib show the notation Qesen ("calamity") written on the stairways of the Hebsed pavilion.
 Possibly the end of Adjib's reign was a violent one.

 Tomb

-Adjib's burial site was excavated at Abydos and is known as "Tomb X".
+Adjib's burial site was excavated at the Umm el-Qa'ab necropolis in Abydos and is known as "Tomb X".
 It measures 16.4 x 9.0 metres and is the smallest of all royal tombs in this area.
-Adjib's tomb has its entrance at the eastern side and a staircase leads down inside.
-The burial chamber is surrounded by 64 subsidiary tombs and simply divided by a cut-off wall into two rooms.
+Adjib's burial chamber (7 x 4.5 metres), consists of two rooms and is accessed by a stairway from the east.
+The walls of the chamber are more than a meter thick, and the rooms are divided by a cut-off wall.
+The smaller of the two chambers contained several cylinder seals and was probably a storage chamber.
+The burial chamber was made of wooden planks set in the desert sand without any other foundations.
+Some of these planks were well-preserved.
+The roof of the chamber was held up by wooden posts, one of which was found still intact by the excavators.

+The main chamber is surrounded by 64 subsidiary tombs which are interpreted as ancillary burials.
+Some of these chambers contained large numbers of ivory carvings.
 Until the end of the 1st dynasty, it would seem to have been a tradition that the family and court of the king committed suicide (or were killed) and were then buried alongside the ruler in his necropolis.

+To date, the tomb has only been excavated once, by Flinders Petrie between 1899 and 1900.
+This is unlike the other tombs in the necropolis, which were excavated before Petrie by the Frenchman Émile Amélineau and subsequently by the German Archaeological Institute.